 Lawrence Bragg discovered how to ‘see’ the positions of atoms in solids.
-His discovery made an enormous and continuing impact on chemistry, biology and mineralogy.
+His discovery has had an enormous impact on chemistry, biology, and mineralogy.

-Bragg showed how X-rays passing through a crystal collect information that allows the crystal’s atomic structure to be deduced.
+Bragg showed how X-rays passing through a crystal collect information allowing the crystal’s atomic structure to be deduced.
 X-ray data enables scientists to build 3D models of how atoms are arranged in solids.

 Bragg’s discovery was arguably the most significant experimental breakthrough in twentieth century science.
-He became the youngest ever winner of any scientific Nobel Prize for his work.
+He became the youngest ever winner of a scientific Nobel Prize for his work.

 Later, as director at the University of Cambridge’s Cavendish Laboratory, he launched a program of X-ray research into proteins that led to the discovery of DNA’s double-helix structure.